mattcroat/joy-of-code/posts/svelte-inspector/svelte-inspector.md

 draft: true
 ---

-# Learn How To Use The Svelte Inspector
+# Use The Svelte Inspector

-How many times have you bumbled around your editor looking for the component you want to change — wouldn't it be great if you could point at the area of your site and open the component inside your editor instead?
+How many times have you bumbled around your editor looking for the component you want to change.

+Wouldn't it be great if you could inspect and open the component inside your editor from your site?

 {% video src="inspector.mp4" %}